 Last Christmas, I gave my father a copy of Winners Take All, Anand Giridharadas’s scathing critique of how the wealthy use philanthropy to reinforce their power.
 Giridharadas speaks as an insider: he is a former analyst for McKinsey & Company, a consulting firm that, as the New York Times reported, has both advised Purdue Pharma on how to “turbocharge” opioid sales and raised the stature of authoritarian governments.
 I picked the book because I’d spent the last half-decade having a back-and-forth with my parents over starting a charitable foundation, only to realize that we had very different visions for what that charity might be.
 I imagined donating a portion of their income, which would, in turn, award grants to local nonprofits.
 My mother suggested they instead accumulate millions in an endowment and donate the capital returns annually.

 Two months later, I was talking to my dad and he told me he had read it.
 “This doesn’t apply to me, Meghan,” he said.
 “Do I have a private jet?”
-No, I said, adding that the dozens of commercials flights he takes annually still leave an outsized environmental footprint.
+No, I said, adding that the dozens of commercial flights he takes annually still leave an outsized environmental footprint.
 “Do I have a mansion?” he asked.
 Yes, I said, pointing out that the house he bought after separating from my mother had even been featured in an architecture magazine.
 “No, I mean, do I have a mansion at the lake?”

 “Dad,” I said, “are you asking me if you have a mansion on your private island?”